 The Current Object Scale is stored in the system variable CELTSCALE, which specifies the linetype scale for new objects.
-In a layout, you can use system variable PSLTSCALE to adjust the linetype scale in different viewports.

-Remark: Setting the linetype scale too large or too small may result in a line pattern looking like a solid line, depending on what the scale view is or at what scale the drawing is printed.
+In a layout, you can use system variable PSLTSCALE to adjust too small may result in a line pattern looking like a solid line, depending on what the scale view is or at what scale the drawing is printed.